clue1ess/xv6/explanation/explanation_xv6.md

     4.4 wait for child to complete
     4.5 continue

-## Section 3
+## Section 5 - Fork and Exec

 fork:

+sys_fork()->fork();

 fork the process meaning create a copy of process
-1. allocate the process and allocate kstack using allocproc
+1. get the current proc using myproc() and then allocate the process and allocate kstack using allocproc
-2. copy process same as parent process uding copyuvm.
+2. copy process same as parent process using copyuvm.
 3. if allocation fails in step 2, free ksatck and make state of allocated process in process table as UNUSED.
 4. set proc->sz, proc->tf same as parent.
 5. set proc->parent = parent's process proc
 6. set eax reg(return value) to 0 in child's tf
-7. now copy open files table(idt should expore this, not needed for now)
+7. now copy open files table
 8. set proc->state = RUNNABLE if everything went fine.
 9. safestrcpy copies name of program.
 10. fork should return pid of child in parent, so proc->pid should be returned.